This shoe boasts some of the stickiest rubber in the industry.

 Five Ten has been one of the leaders in the climbing shoe industry with their Stealth sticky rubber for the past three decades.
 They transitioned into the mountain bike world in the early 2000s and the Freerider Contact has further improved pedal grip over those first models.
-What started for our testers as an object of skepticism rapidly turned into the highlight shoe, providing an unexpected rating of 10 out of 10.
+What started for our testers as an object of skepticism rapidly turned into the highlight shoe, providing an unexpected top score.
 At first glance, a completely smooth bike shoe sole appears ridiculously slippery and insecure, but that's not the case at all.

 The smooth Mi6 rubber simply begs to grab the pins of any flat pedal.
 While this is the expectation for Stealth soles, the Stealth Mi6 is a cut above.
-The non-textured sole provides exceptional pedal grip, but also offers features overlooked by other flat shoes: the ability to fine tune foot position and release from your pedal with greater ease.
-This is a departure from the Five Ten Impact VXi and Five Ten Freerider, which require a bit more effort to lift the sole from the pedal pins.
+The non-textured sole provides exceptional pedal grip, but also offers features overlooked by other flat shoes: the ability to fine-tune foot position and release from your pedal with greater ease.
+This is a departure from the Five Ten Freerider, which requires a bit more effort to lift the sole from the pedal pins.
 Off the bike, the Freerider Contact provides traction adequate for most situations but does suffer a bit when the going gets steep or wet.
-It didn't perform as well as the Five Ten Impact VXi, especially in snowy areas.

 The smooth Mi6 rubber gives climbing shoe-like grip

 While pedal grip is the most important feature of a flat shoe, comfort is a close runner-up and the Freerider Contact scores high marks here, too.
 After miles of riding, both climbing and descending, comfort becomes even more important.
 The Mi6 sole not only grips pedal pins like a champ, it also provides a first level of cushioning and damping.
-While cushioning is definitely necessary, support is also crucial and this is provided with a molded EVA midsole.
+While cushioning is necessary, support is also crucial, and this comes from molded EVA midsole.
 After multiple hours in the saddle and on the pedals, the thin protective shield was really appreciated, preventing pressure points on the rider's feet.
-While the Five Ten Impact VXi also provides great protection and comfort, the Freerider Contact has more sensitivity and feels less blocky.

 Obviously, with an open mesh upper, wet weather comfort is a tradeoff.
 When it's time to dismount for hike-a-bike sections, the shoes provide ample comfort with good cushioning and the midsole preventing contact with sharp rocks and sticks.
 The abrasion-resistant uppers and a reinforced toecap add a sense of security for inevitable scrapes and toe stubbing.
 Fit seems true to size, although the forefoot is a bit higher in volume than the regular Freerider.